jpodgorny/xsstokes_disc/README.md

 The local disc reflection was computed using the STOKES code and more details are given in Podgorný J. et al. (2022).
-More details on the integration and implementation for arbitrary polarisation state in XSPEC are given in Podgorný J. et al. (in prep.).
+More details on the integration and implementation for arbitrary polarisation state in XSPEC are given in Podgorný J. et al. (2024).
 Apart from the incident polarisation degree and angle, the model then also depends on observer's inclination angle, the primary power-law index Gamma, the integration upper limit M (i.e. representing the corona size),